ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ##### Translating annotated images

 When translating annotated images, the localised image version must be placed in the same directory as the original version (i.e. the English version).
 The filename of a localised image version must start with the original version's name, followed by a hyphen, followed by the locale name (in caps).
+For example:

-- e.g. `hardrock_mod_vs_easy_mod.jpg` (i.e. in English)
+- `hardrock_mod_vs_easy_mod.jpg` (i.e. in English)
-- e.g. `hardrock_mod_vs_easy_mod-DE.jpg` (i.e. in German)
+- `hardrock_mod_vs_easy_mod-DE.jpg` (i.e. in German)
-- e.g. `hardrock_mod_vs_easy_mod-ZH-TW.jpg` (i.e. in Traditional Chinese)
+- `hardrock_mod_vs_easy_mod-ZH-TW.jpg` (i.e. in Traditional Chinese)

 #### Screenshots of gameplay